rollup/plugins/packages/rollup-plugin-babel/README.md

 ### Modules

 The `env` preset includes the [transform-es2015-modules-commonjs](http://babeljs.io/docs/plugins/transform-es2015-modules-commonjs/) plugin, which converts ES6 modules to CommonJS – preventing Rollup from working.
 Since Babel 6.3 it's possible to deactivate module transformation with `"modules": false`.
-So there is no need to use the old workaround with `babel-preset-es2015-rollup`, that work for Babel <6.13.
+So there is no need to use the old workaround with `babel-preset-es2015-rollup`, that will work for Babel <6.13.
 Rollup will throw an error if this is incorrectly configured.

 ### Helpers